shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/03. Distributed Systems/Cue-Sum.md

 3. What is `Availability`?
 4. What do you mean by `high availability` with reference to distributed systems?
 5. What are some strategies for `Achieving High Availability`?
+6. What are some factors to be considered for optimizing `latency` and `performance` in distributed systems?

 ### Summary